HomeArtAmerican Architectural Styles Throughout The Years

 Neoclassical

-Neoclassical architecture buildings are characterized by several key traits:
+Neoclassical buildings share several key traits:

 • Clean, geometric emphasis